telerik/teststudio-docs/docs/troubleshooting-guide/installation-problems-tg/create-installer-log-file.md

   c.
 Click **OK**.

-You should have a new command prompt console window open.
-When it opens:
+Open a new command prompt console window and follow the steps:

-2.&nbsp; Navigate to the folder that the downloaded installer file is saved within.
+2.&nbsp; Navigate to the folder where the downloaded installer file is saved within.

 In the example below, the installer is contained in D:\TestStudio\ but your location on your drive may be different so make sure you are in the right folder before running the below command.